Experiential Marketing: Create Meaningful Brand Moments

 Does your hospital have a stellar orthopedics or — better yet — sports medicine group?
 And does your city have an athletic team?
 If you answered “Yes” to both questions, then you just may have found a winning partnership opportunity.

-Here’s how it works: Your organization’s orthopedic or sports medicine group would maintain a presence at each game to provide on-site care for the team as needed.
-And the service line — which is likely a huge volume driver for your organization — would get some great marketing.
+Here’s how it works: Your organization’s orthopedic or sports medicine group maintains a presence at each home game to provide on-site care for the team or their fans as needed.
+And the service line — which is likely a huge volume driver for your organization — receives some great marketing.

-Ready to go beyond traditional marketing and use experiential marketing to create meaningful interactions that strengthen your organization’s brand?
+Ready to go beyond traditional marketing tactics and use experiential marketing to create meaningful interactions that strengthen your organization’s brand?
 Let’s work together to create an experience that shows and makes your internal and external audiences feel the brand’s mission.
-Reaching out to Ten Adams’ VP of Strategy, Jennifer Horton, can get this amazing experience started, let’s partner together!
-Call Jennifer at 812.253.6311.
+Connect with our experts today!